jefdaj/ortholang/README.md

 See [the demo site][1] for a more detailed overview, tutorial, interactive examples, and a list of available functions.

-Code Status
+Test Status
 -----------

-These are the only important ones if you want to try the current release:
+These are the only important tests if you want to try the current release:

 [![Master branch](http://img.shields.io/travis/jefdaj/shortcut/master.svg?style=flat&label=master)](https://travis-ci.org/jefdaj/shortcut?label=master)
 ![Demo Site](https://img.shields.io/website?label=demo%20site&url=http%3A%2F%2Fshortcut.pmb.berkeley.edu)